casadoj/lisflood-preprocessing/README.md

 439,37687,37540,37605,48.88,48.925,48.879583,12.747,12.675,12.74625
 ```

 The tool checks for conflicts in the relocation of the points both in the finer and coarser grids.
-If two or more points are in the same location, the tool will create another shapefile (*conflicts_<RESOLUTION>.shp*) with only the conflicting points, so that the user can fix the issue manually.
+If two or more points are in the same location, the tool will create another shapefile (*conflicts_3min.shp* in the example) with only the conflicting points, so that the user can fix the issue manually.